jehlijos/GNSS-EGNOS-EDAS-public_copy/README.md

 - **read_filtered2.py**: Retrieves data from the receiver set to EGNOS.
 - **read_filtered3.py**: Retrieves data from the receiver set to EDAS.

+*Files read GGA, GSA, GSV, and GST NMEA messages.
+The main table data is averaged every 15 seconds.
+GSV messages are saved every 60 seconds, and GSA messages are saved every hour.
+The data is being sent into the database*
 ## Data visualization examples:

 Comparison of 1 autonomous receiver and 2 EGNOS receivers: